-The field crops that appear to be most attractive to FAW so far appear to be maize and sorghum (including forage sorghum).
-In horticulture FAW has been detected in sweetcorn, capsicum and rockmelon.
+The field crops that appear to be most attractive to FAW so far appear to be maize and sorghum (including forage sorghum), although it has also been reported in millet, peanuts, mungbeans, soybeans and Rhodes grass.

 Typical damage symptoms